wesleyan/cmdr/README.md

 while you can have more freedom to break things in your feature branch and in develop.

 ##License
-cmdr is licensed on the [Apache License](https://raw.github.com/wesleyan/cmdr/master/LICENSE)
+cmdr is licensed under the [Apache License](https://raw.github.com/wesleyan/cmdr/master/LICENSE)